2 Helpful / 0 Not

 Cons: I really have nothing bad to say about the course, although I only played it once so far...I will be back!

 I will just say that difficult, challenging, highly technical golf is my favorite style, though, whereas most players find it to be immensely frustrating.
-Some of my favorite technical courses are Little Egypt, Shawshank, McClain, Brushy Creek 9, etc, if that gives you a better idea of my attitude.
+Some of my favorite technical courses are Little Egypt, Spring Valley, Lindsey Park, Lake Nacogdoches, Pier Park, Shawshank, McClain, if that gives you a better idea of my preferences.

 If you only like throwing wide open shots that don't require L-R control, you will probably get very frustrated by the back 9, and even some of the front.
 Learn to throw a straight midrange shot and put the drivers away then try again.